GsSqueak/GsSqueak/README.md

 Tested Working
   - Workspace
-  - inspector & ecplorer (flakey, inspecting certain objects like morphs will fail)
+  - inspector & explorer (flakey, inspecting certain objects like morphs will fail)
   - Read-only browser

 As the Debugger in Squeak does not handle errors yet, the call stack will be printed into your terminal after GsSqueak closes.